priyamsinh0714/Clustering-and-Predictions-COVID19/47750731_ReflectiveReport.md

-# Reflective Report on Portfolio 4
+# Reflective Report

 ### This is the Reflective report which covers process of solving problems using data.
 How I approach to the problem Solving by solving it in the Jupyter Notebook?
 ### I will discuss over the progress of my unit on how I approached it and how I will use the learnings in the future.
-Then, I will discuss over the two points of discussion related to portfolio 4.
+Then, I will discuss over the two points of discussion related to  .

 # Problem Solving and Learning to Use Jupyter Notebooks